 Pathological fracture – suggested when a midshaft humeral fracture occurs after only minimal trauma.
 The humerus is a common site for bone cysts and other benign lesions.
 These occur most commonly in children 3-12 years of age.

-Non accidental injury – Is the mechanism inconsistent with the injury or is there a fracture in a healthy child younger than 3 years?
+Non-accidental injury – Is the mechanism inconsistent with the injury, or is there a fracture in a healthy child younger than three years?
 This should raise concern for child abuse.
 These fractures can be transverse fractures from a direct blow or an oblique or spiral fracture caused by traction with humeral twisting.

-Determine if there is any distal neurovascular compromise (check out the elbow examination post for some top tips on neurovascular assessment in upper limb injuries).
-Vascular injuries are extremely rare but midshaft fractures are associated with radial nerve injuries in 5% of fractures.
-This will be evident with paraesthesia / numbness in the dorsum of the hand between the 1st and 2nd metacarpal and motor deficit with reduced thumb and wrist extension and reduced forearm supination.
+Determine if there is any distal neurovascular compromise (check out the elbow examination post for tips on neurovascular assessment in upper limb injuries).
+Vascular injuries are infrequent, but midshaft fractures are associated with radial nerve injuries in 5% of fractures.
+This will be evident with paraesthesia/numbness in the dorsum of the hand between the 1st and 2nd metacarpal and motor deficit with reduced thumb and wrist extension and forearm supination.

 Describing humeral fractures